-Song of the South – Splash Mountain was based on this movie, which very few have ever seen.
+Song of the South – Splash Mountain was based on this movie, which very few have ever seen (Disney says it will never release it again).
 Naturally, you don’t have to have seen the movie to enjoy this ride (because only a handful of people have even seen it!)

 If your little one is in love with princesses, you may need to brush up on a few Disney films before a visit to Fantasy Faire.
-In particular, you may want to watch Tangled before greeting Rapunzel and her mile-long locks and view Beauty and the Beast before twirling next to Belle and her lovely golden gown.
+In particular, you may want to watch Cinderella (who also appears in the Magic Happens parade) and view Beauty and the Beast before twirling next to Belle and her lovely golden gown.

 I love a parade!
 And it’s a great way to see lots of different characters.
-In Mickey’s Soundsational Parade, Tiana from the Princess & The Frog waves from atop her float.
-You can also meet her sometimes in New Orlean’s Square.
-Mary Poppins and Bert also have a jolly time on the parade route and as I mentioned before, they also do a meet n’ greet.
+In the Magic Happens Parade, Tiana from the Princess & The Frog waves from atop her float.
+You can also meet her sometimes in New Orleans Square.
+Tiana appears in Mickey and the Magical Map and can be found at the Disney Princess Adventures Breakfast.

-I appreciate that the show Mickey and the Magical Map features movies that aren’t as prominent in the Park, like The Jungle Book, Pocahontas and Mulan.
+I appreciate that the show Mickey and the Magical Map features movies that aren’t as prominent in the Park, like The Jungle Book, Pocahontas, Rapunzel from Tangled and Mulan.
 You don’t have to have seen the movies to understand and enjoy the show.